Deepak1-11/Turnskill/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Extra installations
+Following are the `names` that you will require to install to run the project (incase not already installed):

+1. @material-ui/icons
+2. @material-ui/core
+3. react-player
+4. screenfull
+5. react-uuid

+To install them write command as `npm install libname` where libname is the names given above.

 ## Available Scripts

 In the project directory, you can run: